-Transferring your Martha Stewart vinyl to a new surface is soooo easy with transfer tape!
-First cut around your words, and then use your Martha Stewart weeding tool to remove the vinyl around the words.
+Transferring your adhesive vinyl to a new surface is soooo easy with transfer tape!
+First cut around your words, and then use your weeding tool to remove the vinyl around the words.
 Cut a piece of transfer tape that is slightly bigger than your word, peel off the backing, and place it overtop of the design.
 The transfer tape will gently lift your design off it’s backing.
 Next, apply the words to the acrylic, and slowly remove the transfer tape, leaving the design behind.

 Once the words are transferred, all you have to do is find a nice spot on your wall to hang them!

 I love the look of the gold vinyl against the black, and I LOVE these frames as the backdrop for my menu board!

 It blends into our kitchen perfectly, and actually makes me want to do my meal planning! lol.
 I’m sure that won’t last forever…

 The grocery list is so handy too.
 I just write down food as it comes up, and take a picture of the grocery list as I head out the door!